 DIY Stickers

-I have a great Cricut vinyl tutorial which will teach you how to make car/window decals, stickers, or wall graphics.
+I have a great Cricut sticker tutorial that will teach you how to make stickers, decals, and wall graphics.

 Hand-drawn accents

-This super cute tutorial by Jen Goode will teach you how to make a hand-drawn little snowman gift tag.
+This super cute tutorial by Jen Goode will teach you how to make a hand-drawn little snowman with gift tags.

 Iron-on fabrics